 Nothing ruins your stay in a foreign country quicker than being robbed or scammed.
 Thankfully, if you come prepared to China, it’s quite easy to evade that.

 Times change.
 Scams do, too.
-However, there are several scams in China that have been played on tourists for years now.
+However, there are several travel scams in China that have been played on tourists for years now.

 In this section of my China travel tips, you’ll find the most common ones, where they often occur, and how to avoid them.

 - The Fake Money Scam.
 If there had been a chart with the top scams in China, the Fake Money Scam would have secured the first place.
 Luckily, in recent years, it has become a much rarer one.
 That said, it’s still a thing.
 The scam occurs in two major ways: